ashish-parjapat/ashish-parjapat/README.md

 - **Description:**
   - Constructed a salon appointment management system using bash programming and PostgreSQL.
   - Validated the functionality and performance of the bash script through rigorous testing methods.

-Sure, here's the modified achievement section with the addition of your Geeks for Geeks profile:

-Absolutely, here's the updated achievement section with the addition of the Qspider website:

 ## Achievements
 - Top Performer at [Qspider](https://www.qspiders.com/)